 At this point, it’s pretty clear that feeding your dog pickles is probably not the best idea.
 While undeniably delicious, the risks of accidentally overloading your pup on salt or other harmful additives from feeding them pickles are too high to justify feeding it to them.
 Instead, opt for a sodium-free cucumber!

-If you’re trying to discover more ways to keep your dog happy and healthy, come and visit us at banixx.com!
+We hope you found this article helpful and if your dog ever gets any cuts, abrasions, ear infections or hot spots, we hope you keep Banixx Pet Care in mind.
+If you’re trying to discover more ways to keep your dog happy and healthy, come and visit us at our dog page!